nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 It can be aware of the sources and their requirements holds the information it needs to facilitate fairness and maximum efficiency.
 In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) facilitating fairness such that each source receives a single buffer at a time to make progress for queries that depend on that source (**G3, fairness and demand-based buffer distribution**, addresses P3).

-In addition, the source-local `BufferManager` should be extended to expose an asynchronous interface for sources to use.
+In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
 Our goal is to get rid of blocking operations within source threads wherever possible.
 We propose a simple policy and provide a PoC implementation to showcase this.